smartaquametering/smartPhotometer/README.md

 Any device (e.g. PC, Laptop, Tablet, smartPhone, ...) with a standard web browser can be used to access a simple web page on the smartPhotometers.
 A Javascript application will start within your browser which is triggering and managing all analytis, evaluation of measured values and their visualisation.

+### Color measurement
+- Conversions of color index and display in color space
+- Measuring of color difference against quality control standards

+### Turbidity measurement
+- Absorbance measurement (transmitted light measurement) at a 180° angle from 2–400 NTU
+- Nephelometric stray light measurement from 0.1–1000 NTU

+### NTU-Check
+- Safely spot interfering turbidities
+- Unique for maximum measurement result safety
+- Runs automatically with each measurement

-smartPhotometer are in this way cheap, robust and easier to use, but very flexible and also provide multiple analysis and reporting options which normally are only available in very expensive high end solutions.
+smartPhotometer are in this way cheap, robust and easy-to-use, but very flexible and also provide multiple analysis and reporting options which normally are only available in very expensive high end solutions.

 Don't reinvent the wheel and rely on agile open source communities.